Ran-Di/task_rest/README.md

 # task_REST
-task for release REST API with Go
+test task for create REST API with Go